smclab/openk9/js-packages/docs-website/docs/api/datasource/suggestion-category/get-suggestion-category-list.md

 ### Description

-Get list and configuration of all enrichpipeline
+Get list and configuration of all suggestion categories

 ### Parameters